How to spend three days in Rome 2022

 Right next to the Roman Forum is the beautiful Palatine Hill, which is considered the birthplace of Rome.
 Palatine Hill is home to lots of ancient temples and arches, but the best thing about it is the magnificent panoramic view of the Colosseum you can enjoy from there.

 If you want to learn more about these remarkable sites, we highly recommend going on a Roman Forum and Palatine Hill Guided Tour.
+You can also book Roman Forum and Palatine Hill tickets and explore at your own pace.

 Terme di Caracalla (Baths of Caracalla)